kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 ![one-to-one relationship between user and posts](https://media.git.generalassemb.ly/user/16320/files/87b93b00-b168-11ea-95bb-fc2e24e2206e)

-### Code Along: One-to-Many Add Comments to Places
+### Code Along: One-to-Many Add Equipment to character

 Together we will create our first **one-to-many** relationship.
-For this relationship, we'll say that **one** place has **many** comments implemented as **subdocuments**.
+For this relationship, we'll say that **one** character has **many** equipment implemented as **subdocuments**.

-1. (C)reate Comment for a Place
+1. (C)reate equipment for a Character
-2. (R)ead All Comments for a Place by Reading a Place
+2. (R)ead All equipment of a Character by Reading a character
-3. (R)ead a Comment for a Place
+3. (R)ead an equipment for a Character

-### Lab: One-to-Many Update & Delete Comments
+### Lab: One-to-Many Update & Delete Equipment

+>Things break! maybe we lose them, _with the *hand*?_

-Now it's your turn. `(u)pdate` and `(d)elete` will build on reading a comment for a place.
+Now it's your turn. `(u)pdate` and `(d)elete` will build on reading an equipment for character

-#### Update Comment
+#### Update equipment

 Updating a subdocument can be done the same as a normal document.
 Review the documentation for [updating a document using save](https://mongoosejs.com/docs/documents.html#updating-using-save).

-1. Accept a new `body` and `title` for a specific comment.
+1. Accept a new `name`, `isBroken`, and `description` for a specific comment.
 These will come from the user's input.
-2. Find the specific comment you want to update like in `show`.
+2. Find the specific equipment you want to update like in `show`.
-3. Update the comment's `title` and `body` with the new values.
-Make sure the changes are saved.
+3. Update the comment's attributes with the new values.
+Make sure the changes are _saved_.
 4. Test it!
-Try updating a comment from the terminal.
+Try updating an equipment from the terminal.

 #### Destroy Comment

 Subdocuments are deleted differently than normal documents.
 Review the [documentation for removing subdocuments](https://mongoosejs.com/docs/subdocs.html#removing-subdocs).

-1. Find the specific comment you want to remove like in `show`.
+1. Find the specific equipment you want to remove like in `show`.
-2. Remove the specific comment from the place's `comments` subdocument array.
+2. Remove the specific equipment from the character's `equipment` subdocument array.
 Make sure the changes are saved.
 3. Test it!
-Try destroying a comment from the terminal.
+Try destroying the light saber equipment from the terminal.

 > Bonus: `pull` and `remove` are both methods that can remove subdocuments.
 If you finish early, try removing a comment using the other method.
 ---